microsoft/ros_azure_iothub/roscpp_azure_iothub/README.md

-# Azure IoT Hub Relay for ROS (roscpp version)
+# Azure IoT Hub Relay for ROS

 # Prerequisites
-To run this sample, you will need:
+To use this ROS node on your Robot, you will need:
   * Azure IoT Hub service and at least one device registered under IoT Hub.
     * See more on [Quickstart: Send telemetry from a device to an IoT hub and read the telemetry from the hub with a back-end application](https://docs.microsoft.com/en-us/azure/iot-hub/quickstart-send-telemetry-c).
   * ROS installation.